pingcap/tiunimanager-ui/CONTRIBUTING.md

    git push origin fix/your-fixed-module
    ```

-9. In GitHub, send a pull request to `tiem-ui:master`.
+9. In GitHub, send a pull request to `tiunimanager-ui:master`.

 ### Reviewing a Pull Request

-The tiem-ui team reserves the right not to accept pull requests from community members who haven't been good citizens of the community.
+The TiUniManager UI team reserves the right not to accept pull requests from community members who haven't been good citizens of the community.
 Such behavior includes not following the [Code of Conduct](./CODE_OF_CONDUCT.md) and applies within or outside our managed channels.

 #### Addressing review feedback